A Limp in the Woods (Day 7)

 Last night Ruth and I pulled out some headlamp material, but we were too red-eyed to read and nodded off soon after.
 Our lights continued to illuminate our nylon chateau.
 This is normal behavior for the beaten backpacker, but that’s not the worst of it.
 Sometimes the thru-hiker forgets to wake up altogether, sleepwalking for hours on end.

 I was doing just that most the day, an auto-pilot pedestrian.
-This isn’t to say the miles flew by.
+This isn’t to imply the miles flew by.
 I slept, they crept.
-It’d rained all night and the nights are long, so the trail was underwater.
+It’d rained all night and the nights are long, so the trail was submerged.
 Worse yet, the tent we’ve brung--The North Face Rain Magnet--sprung leaks.
 Ruth joked that its roof has more holes than Swiss cheese.
-I could not laugh.
-Most our belongings were wet.
-Not damp.
-Saturated.
+I could not laugh; it was a nonfiction depiction.
+Most our stuff wasn’t damp.
+It was saturated.

 Wet wear is revolting.
-It is also exceedingly heavy.
+It is also decidedly heavy.
 What may have weighed three pounds dry now tilts the scales at six or seven.
-Thankfully, in just a couple days, I’ll be swapping this el-junk-o enclosure for a lighter, less absorbent get-up when Ruth heads home.
+Thankfully, in just a couple days, when Ruth heads home, I’ll be swapping this el-junk-o enclosure for a lighter, less absorbent get-up.
 Tent Sweet Tent.
-I’ll also be replacing a few other items, including headlamp batteries.
+I’ll also be replacing other items, including headlamp batteries.
 A pack-transplant.

-The svelter shelter is made by Tarp-Tent, an ultra-small company credited with being the prime movers of the ultralight movement--my kind of movement, along with the morning bowel movement.
+The svelter shelter is made by Tarp-Tent, an ultra-small company rightly credited as the prime movers of the ultralight movement--my kind of movement, along with the bowel movement.
 That tent can withstand--and continue to stand in--the rain.
-The Jaws of Life are required to extricate yourself from it, but the shelter keeps anyone inside free from Nature’s fury.
+The Jaws of Life are required to extricate yourself, but the shelter keeps anyone inside free from Nature’s fury.
 Inconceivable!
 It weighs a quarter of what the Rain Magnet does, even when wet.
 I call it Rancho Costa Plenty--affordable housing it is not--but the porta-shed sheds water and weight.
 It even comes with a cup-holder--me.
 I can’t wait.

 One of the many rocky stretches

 We thanked Crystal and wished her well.
-She seemed forlorn on this human holiday.
-Her children were spending the weekend with their father, whom Crystal had unwillingly divorced after he kept committing adultery.
-Committed to not noncommittal--I know it well.
+She seemed forlorn.
+Her children were spending this human holiday with their father, whom Crystal divorced after he kept committing adultery.
+Committed to noncommittal--I know it well.
 It was the first time the kids had been away on a holiday, she’d mentioned, her voice faltering.
-We didn’t know what to say, so we each hugged her.
+We didn’t know what to say, so we hugged her.
 Her graciousness was not lost on us.
-If everyone in the world was as kind as her, it’d be a world I’d want to live in.
+If everyone in the world was as kind, it’d be a world I’d want to live in.

 Crystal (in bright pink) and hiker crowd